lakhwani/art/README.md

 # Art House

-Welcome to the Art House repository!
-This project is designed to create a decentralized platform for managing and trading digital art using blockchain technology with integration with RFID tags as an identifier and bridge to its real world asset.
-The repository contains two main components: a CosmWasm smart contract and an EVM (Ethereum Virtual Machine) smart contract.
+This project is designed to be a prototype for a decentralized platform for managing and trading digital art using blockchain technology with integration with RFID tags as an identifier and bridge to its real world asset.
+The repository contains two main components: a CosmWasm smart contract in Rust and an EVM (Ethereum Virtual Machine) smart contract in Solidity.

 ## Repository Structure

 The repository is organized into two main folders:

-- **cosmwasm**: Contains the CosmWasm smart contracts and related code for the Art House project written in Rust.
+- **cosmwasm**: Contains the CosmWasm smart contract and related code for the Art House project written in Rust.
-- **evm-solidity**: Contains the Solidity smart contracts for deploying the Art House on Ethereum-compatible blockchains.
+- **evm-solidity**: Contains the Solidity smart contract for deploying the Art House on Ethereum-compatible blockchains.

 ## Getting Started